Cyber Security

 Departments CollaborationAlthough incident response plans are not a legal requirement for all UK businesses, they are becoming increasingly important for compliance, governance and operational resilience.

-Guidance from organisations such as the National Cyber Security Centre (NCSC) and the Information Commissioner’s Office (ICO) increasingly highlights the importance of having clear incident response processes in place.
+Guidance from organisations such as the National Cyber Security Centre (NCSC) and the Information Commissioner’s Office (ICO) emphasises the importance of having clear incident response processes in place.

 For some sectors, incident response planning is already closely tied to wider compliance requirements, including UK GDPR, NIS regulations, PCI DSS and public sector or NHS supply chain expectations.